 What we really want is congruency between our conscious desires and the habits stored in our unconscious minds.
 For this to happen most effectively we need to be able to communicate effectively with our unconscious minds.
 In our experience the most effective ways to communicate directly with our unconscious minds are through vision boarding or hypnosis techniques.

 Check out our recent article “All You Need to Know About Visionboarding” to help you design a vision board to communicate with your unconscious.
-In next month’s article (Part 2) we will describe how to do self-hypnosis to maximize your chances of installing the new habits you desire.
+In next month’s article (creating new habits Part 2) we will describe how to do self-hypnosis to maximize your chances of installing the new habits you desire.

 We’ve covered quite a lot so we it’s time to stop, reflect and take action!
 We suggest you get to work on the above exercises to first build awareness and congruency – getting ready to transform your conscious desires unconscious habits!
 Keep an open mind and have fun with the exercises.
 Until next month….